 Declaration will take Sister Mary, who served the poor in Guntur hospital, a step closer to canonisation

-The visitors are drawn to a poster that announces the declaration as Servant of God scheduled for Wednesday at the Chrism Mass by Bishop of Guntur Gali Bali at Infant Jesus Cathedral, seat of Roman Catholic Diocese of Guntur at Phirangipuram, 15 km away from Guntur.
+The visitors are drawn to a poster that announces she would be declared a Servant of God on Wednesday at the Chrism Mass by Bishop of Guntur Gali Bali at Infant Jesus Cathedral, seat of the Roman Catholic Diocese of Guntur at Phirangipuram, 15 km away from Guntur.

 The declaration is the first in a series of steps towards canonisation, and some representatives from the Catholic Women’s League in Australia are attending the special mass.

 “We are really elated, and at the same time humbled, at the honour.
 Sister Mary has always been a source of inspiration for us, and we will continue to work for the poor and the needy,” the provincial counsellor of the Congregation of Jesus Mary Joseph (JMJ), Guntur Province, told The Hindu on Tuesday.

 This is the hospital where Sister Mary of The Sacred Heart began serving the poor and the sick in 1920, leaving a thriving career as an ENT specialist in Australia.

 After graduation in medicine and surgery, Dr. Mary was just building a successful private practice when a chance reading of a pamphlet describing appalling infant mortalities and the desperate need for medical missionaries changed her mind.
 She knew that God had called her to serve in India.

 Dr. Mary became a medical missionary with the Congregation of Jesus Mary Joseph in Guntur, and Pope Pius XI bestowed a special blessing on her and she began to be called Sister Mary of Sacred Heart, becoming the first nun-doctor missionary in the JMJ Congregation.